 Your instructor will work with you in your own car or one of the CAT track prepared vehicles.
 CAT have invested in your training needs and objectives with a fully serviced circuit experience.
 You will be accompanied to circuit by your instructor, race engineer, fully equipped transit van support vehicle and most importantly an enclosed trailer with your CAT vehicle – if that is what you have chosen to use.

 Crash helmets, gloves and intercom are provided.
 Providing lunch, snacks and light refreshments throughout your training, we make sure you don’t go hungry and keep you hydrated all day.
 If you would like to use your own vehicle we will provide instruction at a circuit of your choice, and will support the day with the level of service you require to make the day enjoyable and safe.

-CAT use and recommend the following circuits: Silverstone, Brands Hatch, Snetterton, Mallory Park, Rockingham & Donington when reopened.
+CAT use and recommend the following circuits: Silverstone, Brands Hatch, Snetterton, Mallory Park, Rockingham & Donington.